lsst-dm/dmtn-090/index.rst

 can be queried from our TAP service.

-First, we need to ensure that we have the proper metadata, and it is available via the standards compliant queries.
+First, we need to ensure that we have the proper metadata, and it is available via the standards-compliant queries.
 Then we use the same TAP service described as above, using its sync or async endpoints to retrieve a VOTable containing image metadata.
 This image metadata contains URLs that can be used to access these images.